Evaluating Human-Language Model Interaction

 \section{Abstract}

-\looseness-1 Many real-world applications of language models (LMs), such as code autocomplete and writing assistance, involve human-LM \emph{interaction}.
-However, the main LM benchmarks are \emph{non-interactive} in that a system produces output without human involvement.
-To evaluate human-LM interaction, we develop a new framework, Human-AI Language-based Interaction Evaluation (\ours), that expands non-interactive evaluation along three dimensions, capturing (i) the interactive process, not only the final output; (ii) the first-person subjective experience, not just a third-party assessment; and (iii) notions of preference beyond quality.
-We then design five tasks ranging from goal-oriented to open-ended to capture different forms of interaction.
-On four state-of-the-art LMs (three variants of OpenAI's \gpt/ and AI21's J1-Jumbo), we find that non-interactive performance does not always result in better human-LM interaction and that first-person and third-party metrics can diverge, suggesting the importance of examining the nuances of human-LM interaction.
+Many real-world applications of language models (LMs), such as writing assistance and code autocomplete, involve human-LM \emph{interaction}.
+However, most benchmarks are \emph{non-interactive} in that a model produces output without human involvement.
+To evaluate human-LM interaction, we develop a new framework, Human-AI Language-based Interaction Evaluation (\ours), that defines the components of interactive systems and dimensions to consider when designing evaluation metrics.
+Compared to standard, non-interactive evaluation, \ours captures (i) the interactive process, not only the final output; (ii) the first-person subjective experience, not just a third-party assessment; and (iii) notions of preference beyond quality (\eg enjoyment and ownership).
+We then design five tasks to cover different forms of interaction: social dialogue, question answering, crossword puzzles, summarization, and metaphor generation.
+With four state-of-the-art LMs (three variants of OpenAI's \gpt/ and AI21 Labs' Jurassic-1), we find that better non-interactive performance does not always translate to better human-LM interaction.
+In particular, we highlight three cases where the results from non-interactive and interactive metrics diverge and underscore the importance of human-LM interaction for LM evaluation.